Martin Ostoja-Starzewski: Recognition

 He serves as editor of Acta Mechanica, editor-in-chief of the Journal of Thermal Stresses, and chair managing editor of Mathematics and Mechanics of Complex Systems.
 He is Fellow of ASME, American Academy of Mechanics, Society of Engineering Science, and Associate Fellow of AIAA.
-His distinctions include Timoshenko Distinguished Visitor at Stanford University (2012), the Worcester Reed Warner Medal of ASME (2018), membership in European Academy of Sciences and Arts (2022) and Academia Europaea (2023), and Rothschild Distinguished Visiting Fellow at Isaac Newton Institute for Mathematical Sciences (2023).
+His distinctions include Timoshenko Distinguished Visitor at Stanford University (2012), the Worcester Reed Warner Medal of ASME (2018), membership in European Academy of Sciences and Arts (2022), Academia Europaea (2023), Polish Academy of Sciences (2026), and Rothschild Distinguished Visiting Fellow at Isaac Newton Institute for Mathematical Sciences (2023).